-Structures Improvement Processes – The PDSA, developed by Dr. Deming improvement cycle is often used in TQM organizations.
-Software provides a support platform for every improvement cycle and captures all document, conversations, and other artifacts of improvement.
+Structures Improvement Processes: The PDSA improvement cycle is often used in TQM organizations.
+The software provides a support platform for every improvement cycle and captures all documents, conversations, and other improvement artifacts.

-Provides Workflow – Software can help bridge the gaps between levels of the organization and teams by structuring workflow and providing alerts and notifications.
-Tasks aren’t missed, and managers can respond promptly to questions or new suggestions for improvement.
+Provides Workflow: Software can help bridge the gaps between levels of the organization and teams by structuring workflow and providing alerts and notifications.
+As a result, tasks aren't missed, and managers can respond promptly to questions or new suggestions for improvement.

-Helps with Strategic Alignment – With TQM software goals start at the C-level and then cascade down to front line employees.
-Every improvement project can be tied to a strategic objective and KPI.
+Helps with Strategic Alignment: With TQM software, goals start at the C-level and then cascade down to front-line employees.
+As a result, every improvement project can be tied to a strategic objective and KPI.

-Captures Impact – Some leaders are hesitant to embrace TQM because it can be difficult to calculate an ROI for the approach.
-Software eliminates that problem by allowing users to calculate the impact of every improvement project over both the short and long term.
+Captures Impact: Some leaders are hesitant to embrace TQM because it can be challenging to calculate an ROI for the approach.
+TQM Software eliminates that problem by allowing users to calculate the impact of every improvement project over both the short and long term.

-Streamlines Communication – We mentioned that communication is a key principle of TQM.
+Streamlines Communication: We mentioned that communication is a crucial principle of TQM.
 An improvement platform ensures that everyone has access to the information they need.
 Everyone develops the same language and process for talking about improvement.